swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 ## Start Battle & Weird Textbox

-Now it's time to trigger this battle with our Gengar.
+Now it's time to trigger this battle with our GENGAR since we have tailored the memory to be the Pokemon #14 at the level 1.
 Going into the grass and getting attacked by wild Pokemon is not the correct way as it will update the fields `EnemyMonUnmodifiedSpecial` and `MonEnemyAttackMod` in the memory.

-Actually it is way easier than that, when we escaped the battle using the « `Escape Rope` », we put the meta-map script ID into an inconsistent state.
+Actually it is way easier than that, when we escaped the battle using the « `Escape Rope` », we put the meta-map script ID into an inconsistent state. `Meta-map scripts` are also called `GameProgressFlags`, its a list of events used to execute code on the current maps, for example, on the first map you can't walk into the grass until you advance further into the story, it is disabled later by changing the ID of the meta-map script.

-By default the map searches for trainers: `CheckFightingMapTrainers` (0), but we left it with `DisplayEnemyTrainerTextAndStartBattle` (1) when the « ! » mark appeared.
+By default the map of the Viridian forest searches for trainers: `CheckFightingMapTrainers` (0), but we left it with `DisplayEnemyTrainerTextAndStartBattle` (1) when the « `!` » mark appeared before we "escape".

 ![](/images/PokemonGlitches/metaname-script-id.png)